CEN3031-Group-5h/emerald-code-sparks/client/README.md

 Reads the docker-compose.yml file, and starts all services defined in this file.
 Essentially enables the connection to the backend.

 #### Admin sign-in details
 To begin using the application, you must sign in as admin.
-Admin sign-in credentials are as follows:
-Username = AdminTest, Password = easypassword

 <br />